queer-community-allies/queer-community-allies/events/index.md

 Coming up:

-- **Our 1st Birthday!** 7/20 @ 6-8pm Gathering (social distancing observed!) at Margaret Wines Park, Lehi.
-More details to come.
+- **Our 1st Birthday!** (Date TBD in July or August) will be an evening @ 6-8pm Save the date for a casual outdoor gathering for families, friends, teens & allies to celebrate ONE YEAR of our organization!
+Will likely be held at a park to allow for safe social distancing, and masks will be strongly encouraged.
+More details to come!

 Check out our Instagram & Facebook pages for photos from fun past events!
 (Kickoff picnic, chilling at Provo Pride, fall break bowling, hanging out at roller derby, art night...)